 - The manufacturer’s first argument is: “The voters can verify the votes that are printed as text.”

-Commissioners working to protect voters would have said: “We cannot consider something that’s never counted to be a ‘vote.’
+If any commissioners had been working to protect voters, they would have said: “We cannot consider something that’s never counted to be a ‘vote.’
 So we don’t see the value in verifying the text.
 It’s the votes that will be counted that must be verifiable to comply with the law that says that voters must be able to privately verify the votes selected.”

 No commissioner said that.